Taj al-Din al-Subki: Scholarly positions and ordeal

 His public career as a writer, teacher, and jurisconsult then started.
 "He began to teach, gave decisions on legal questions, traditioned, carried on researches and occupied himself with literary compositions."
-Prior to assuming any governmental post, Taj al-Din was a teacher at Damascus' elite educational institutions, including al-Taqwiyya, al-Dimaghiyya, al-Nasiriyya, al-Qimariyya, and the traditional al-'Ashrafiyya, al-Aziziyya, al-Shamiyya al-Barraniyya, al-Adiliyya, and al-Masruriyya.
+Prior to assuming any governmental post, Ibn al-Subki was a teacher at Damascus' elite educational institutions, including al-Taqwiyya, al-Dimaghiyya, al-Nasiriyya, al-Qimariyya, and the traditional al-'Ashrafiyya, al-Aziziyya, al-Shamiyya al-Barraniyya, al-Adiliyya, and al-Masruriyya.

-In the year 754 A.H., Taj al-Din held the position of Muwaqqi al-Dast, which appears to have been his first public post.
-In that same year, he filled his brother Jamal al-Din's post as head qadi after the latter's death.
+In the year 754 A.H., Ibn al-Subki held the position of Muwaqqi al-Dast, which appears to have been his first public post.
+In the same year, he succeeded his brother, Jamal al-Din, as Chief Qadi following the latter's death.

 In the year 756, after serving in that capacity for two years, he was granted official investiture in the office at his father's request.
 Aged 28, he was initially named head of the Qadi (judge) of Damascus in the month of Rabi I, one of the most prestigious and significant civil offices in the nation.
 Due to his judgements as head qadi, he repeatedly got into trouble, as described by his biographers, and was removed, and then reinstated.
 He retained this position off and on until his death.

 In the year 759, he was deposed from his position as chief qadi for the first time, following three years of service.
-Baha' al-Din, Taj al-Din's second cousin, succeeded him as head qadi, according to Ibn Habib.
+Baha' al-Din, Ibn al-Subki's second cousin, succeeded him as head qadi, according to Ibn Habib.
 He was brought back into the office after two months.
 He was appointed a lecturer at al-Aminiyya in the same year.

-In the year 763, for the second time, Taj al-Din lost his position as head judge.
-When his brother Baha' al-Din, who was then serving in Cairo, was summoned to Damascus, he was appointed head qadi in lieu of his brother, who had been banished, against his will.
-Taj al-Din himself moved to Cairo, where he became the Khatib (preacher) at the Mosque of Ibn Tulun and replaced his brother as a professor of Shafi'ite law.
+In the year 763, for the second time, Ibn al-Subki lost his position as head judge.
+When his brother Baha' al-Din, who was then serving in Cairo, was summoned to Damascus, he was appointed head qadi instead of his brother, who had been banished, against his will.
+Ibn al-Subki himself moved to Cairo, where he became the Khatib (preacher) at the Mosque of Ibn Tulun and replaced his brother as a professor of Shafi'ite law.

-Taj al-Din's time in Cairo was brief; the same year he went back to Damascus and started working as a teacher at al-Shamiyya al-Barraniyya, al-Aminiyya, the traditional school al-Ashrafiyya, and al-Udrawiyya.
+Ibn al-Subki's time in Cairo was brief; the same year, he went back to Damascus and started working as a teacher at al-Shamiyya al-Barraniyya, al-Aminiyya, the traditional school al-Ashrafiyya, and al-Udrawiyya.
 According to his biographers, these schools "flourished under his hands."